Lu Yongtao

-Lu Yongtao (卢永涛 (盧永濤, Lú Yǒngtāo); born 12 January 2000) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Henan FC, on loan from Chinese Super League club Shandong Taishan.
+Lu Yongtao (卢永涛 (盧永濤, Lú Yǒngtāo); born 12 January 2000) is a Chinese professional footballer who plays as a midfielder for Chinese Super League club Shanghai Port.

 Career

 Shandong Taishan

 Born in Jinan, Shandong, Lu Yongtao followed the youth academy of the local Shandong Luneng Taishan to train in Brazil for a year in 2015.
 Upon returning to China in 2016, he joined their academy officially.
 In 2019, Lu won a under-15 tournament with Shandong Taishan.

 2021

 On 12 April 2021, Lu was loaned out to China League Two club Qingdao Youth Island.
 On 15 May 2021, Lu made his senior and professional debut, and scored his first professional goal in a 2–2 draw with Sichuan Minzu.
 In the 2021 season, Lu scored a total of eight goals in 28 appearances in all competitions, and helped Qingdao Youth Island gain promotion to China League One.

 2022

 As Shandong Taishan sent a youth squad to the centralised venue of the 2022 AFC Champions League group stage to avoid the quarantining of their first-team players upon return to China due to the COVID-19 pandemic, Lu was named the captain of this Shandong side.
 On 24 April 2022, Lu scored Shandong's first goal of the tournament with a penalty kick in a 3–2 loss to Singaporean side Lion City Sailors.
 He started in all six games of the group stage.
 Before the 2022 league season, Lu Yongtao was named in the first-team squad list.
-He would earn no gametime with the first-team, and was sent back on loan to Qingdao Youth Island on 3 August 2022.
+He would earn no gametime with the first-team, and was sent back on loan to Qingdao Youth Island on 3 August.
 Lu scored two goals on 29 November in a 3–1 win over BIT, followed by another goal on 8 December in a 2–1 comeback win over Liaoning Shenyang Urban.